 Then, just last week, a federal district court judge ruled that employers in Connecticut can be sued for refusing to hire candidates who test positive for marijuana (and who have a doctor's prescription for its use).

 What does that mean for your current drug-testing practices?
 It's probably time to review your marijuana policy – especially if you're in one of the many states where it's legal when prescribed to treat a medical condition.

 And take a moment to read (or reread) the great advice in this interview with the ACLU (originally published in September, 2016.) –Kim Moutsos

-More than 25 states (and the District of Columbia) have legalized marijuana for medical and/or recreational use.
+More than 25 states (and the District of Columbia) have legalized marijuana for medical use.